-Wendy Williams Not Wearing Wedding Ring Amidst Kevin Hunter Drama Alleges ‘Page Six’
+Wendy Williams Not Wearing Wedding Ring Amidst Kevin Hunter Drama, Alleges ‘Page Six’

 “Wendy is doing well.
 We’re doing well as a family.
 We are moving forward with working on her sobriety and doing the work to help others, not just ourselves,” Hunter stated to the outlet.
 “It is a family process.
 Anybody that has to deal with this knows this a family process… and we are dealing with it and moving forward.”

 B. Scott, who initially reported about Hunter’s affair in late 2018, recently posted that Hunter and his mistress have welcomed a baby girl.
 The site alleges that Sharina gave birth to the couple’s first child on Friday, March 22.
-The twosome also allegedly used different names while checking into the hospital and they allegedly paid cash for their bill.
+The twosome also allegedly used different names while checking into the hospital, and they allegedly paid cash for their bill.

-Williams has not commented thus far on the aforementioned allegations regarding either Hunter’s mistress, a pregnancy or baby birth.
+Williams has not commented thus far on the aforementioned allegations regarding either Hunter’s mistress, a pregnancy, or baby birth.